 That seemed more likely.

-“Let’s stop with the fag-ragging,” I demanded.
+“Let’s stop all the fag-ragging,” I demanded.
 “I know you all know about Jack and me.
 Don’t mean we don’t like girls.”

 “So, you’re supersexuals?”
 David laughed.